Mike Leavitt: Secretary of Health and Human Services

-On December 13, 2004, Leavitt was nominated by Bush to succeed Tommy Thompson as Secretary of Health and Human Services, and was confirmed by the Senate by voice vote on January 26, 2005.
+On December 13, 2004, Leavitt was nominated by Bush to succeed Tommy Thompson as Secretary of HHS, and was confirmed by the Senate by voice vote on January 26, 2005.
 He was commonly known for his advocating that Medicare was drifting toward financial insolvency.

-Leavitt has described the pandemic's as the most serious threat to American security.
 Secretary Leavitt cited the work of the World Health Organization's Michael McCoy as the most compelling scientific work into the avian flu threat.
-This encouraged Secretary Leavitt to mobilize the nation's pandemic preparedness and led to the reconfiguring of the nation's medical emergency plans.
+This encouraged Leavitt to mobilize the nation's pandemic preparedness and led to the reconfiguring of the nation's medical emergency plans.

 Leavitt also served on the Homeland Security Advisory Council.
 In August 2007, Leavitt became the first cabinet-level blogger in U.S. history.

 Presidential transitions

-During the 2012 presidential campaign, Leavitt was Chairman of the Transition Committee for republican nominee Mitt Romney.
+During the 2012 presidential campaign, Leavitt was Chairman of the Transition Committee for Republican nominee Mitt Romney.
 This was the first time a Presidential transition had planned under the Presidential Transition Act of 2010.
-In August 2012, Politico reported Leavitt to be "creating a government-in-waiting plan for Mitt Romney" and "a lock for...
-White House chief of staff or Treasury secretary" in a potential Romney administration if he had won that year's presidential election against incumbent Barack Obama.
+In August 2012, Politico reported Leavitt to be "creating a government-in-waiting plan for Mitt Romney" and "a lock for...White House chief of staff or Treasury secretary" in a potential Romney administration if he had won that year's presidential election against incumbent Barack Obama.

 In 2014 and 2015, Leavitt advised Congress on how to improve the statutes governing presidential transitions.
 On December 18, 2015, the Edward "Ted" Kaufman and Michael Leavitt Presidential Transitions Improvements Act of 2015 was signed into law by President Barack Obama.

 In the 2016 and 2020 presidential elections, Leavitt was part of a team organized by the Center for Public Service and the Center for Presidential Transition who advised both Republicans and Democrats' presidential campaigns on the development of effective transitions plans.